Privacy Policy

 The Company does not market to individuals under sixteen years of age and does not knowingly collect information directly from these individuals.

 Customer Record information is collected on the basis of the contractual relationship between the Company and Customer, except that contact names and email addresses of individuals may be collected on the basis of the Company’s legitimate interest in having one or more contacts with whom Company can correspond regarding the Customer.
 Customers may opt out of providing information for their Customer Record by declining to be Customers.
 Providing information for a Customer Record is required to become a Customer.
-Customers may request from the Company access to, rectification of, erasure of, restriction of processing of the Customer Record when applicable, and may inform the Company by email of any changes to the Customer Record.
-Customers also have the right to object to processing of applicable data within the Customer Record and the right to data portability.
+Data subjects (as defined in GDPR) may request from the Company access to, rectification of, erasure of, restriction of processing of the data subject’s information in the Customer Record when applicable (as provided at Articles 15, Section 2 & Articles 16-18, Section 3, Chapter III of GDPR), and the Company may be informed by email of any changes to the Customer Record.
+Data subjects also have the right to data portability as provided at Article 20, Section 4, Chapter III of GDPR and the right to object to processing of applicable data within the Customer Record, as provided at Article 21, Section 4, Chapter III of GDPR.

 Should Company practices with respect to processing or use of a Customer Record change, or should Company desire to disclose the Customer Record to any third party not acting as an agent of Company, Company will provide you with notice (either by means of an amendment to this Privacy Policy or otherwise) and provide an opportunity for you to opt out.

-The Privacy Shield Principles describe Company’s obligations with respect to personal information that it transfers to third parties as described in this Privacy Policy.
-Company remains responsible and liable as provided in the Principles if the third party processes the personal information in a manner that is not consistent with the Privacy Shield Principles, unless Company proves that it is not responsible for the event giving rise to the damage.
+The DPF Principles describe Company’s obligations with respect to personal information that it transfers to third parties as described in this Privacy Policy.
+Company remains responsible and liable as provided in the DPF Principles if the third party processes the personal information in a manner that is not consistent with the DPF Principles, unless Company proves that it is not responsible for the event giving rise to the damage.

 How Company uses information processed by it while providing services to customers

-Company’s services process the following personally identifiable information provided to Company by its customers (the “Subject Information”):
+Company’s services process the following personally identifiable information provided to Company by its customers (the “Subject Information”), of which the Customer is the Controller:

 • Full name and email address of each user, and user’s language preference for the system interface.